 We are a Church of England school.
 We have a strong and healthy connection with Holy Trinity Church in Wrockwardine Wood.
 Members of the Church are regular visitors and there are two Foundation Governors.
-Religious Education is taught in accordance with the syllabus agreed by the L.E.A. and the Diocese.
+Religious Education is taught using the ‘Understanding Christianity’ resources recommended by the Diocese.

 As a Church of England school the majority of our Religious Education curriculum is based around teaching about Christianity.
 Due to our links with the church, 66% of our Religious Education curriculum time is based around Christianity.
 However we value the diverse community that we work in and celebrate the wide range of faiths of our children and their families.
 We do this through the other 33% of R.E lessons, assemblies and festivals.
 We teach our children about the other major faiths in the world so that they are knowledgeable and not ignorant of the make up of the world and modern Britain.
 We believe that this makes our children ready for their future schooling and work places.